jadecobra/python_tdd_exercises/source/data structures.rst

 Let us take a look at Data Structures in python using Test Driven Development.
 This chapter covers the null object :doc:`None </data structures: None>`

-In programming we process input data of some form and output data in some form.
+In programming I process input data of some form and output data in some form.
-We can think of it as
+I can think of it as

 .. code-block:: python